- Campus Health Services: Women's Clinic

 - Campus Security: 216.368.3333

 Cleveland Rape Crisis Center

 Cleveland Rape Crisis Center provides specialized services for survivors of rape, sexual abuse, and sex trafficking at no cost to the survivor.
 Anyone can text or call our 24-Hour hotline for support and information at 216.619.6192, chat online, or call the main office at 216.619.6194 for more information.
-We are also available on campus if face-to-face support is preferred.
+We will also available be on campus on Mondays in the Mather Center if face-to-face support is preferred.

 - Circle of 6 Phone App

 - National Domestic Violence Hotline: 1.800.799.7233 (24 hours)

 National Advocacy Events

 Purple Light Nights® is the inspiration of the Covington Domestic Violence Task Force, King County, Washington.
 The goal is to have all residents shine a purple light on every front porch; hang a string of purple lights in every business window; and decorate each downtown street tree with purple lights, to send the message that “Domestic Violence Has NO Place In Our Community."
 The outcome of Purple Light Nights® is to increase the awareness of domestic violence issues and it’s effect upon children and families and provide education on building healthy relationships.

 The Domestic Violence Awareness Project (DVAP) supports the rights of all individuals, especially women and girls, to live in peace and dignity.
 Violence and all other forms of oppression against all communities and families must be eliminated.
 The purpose of the DVAP is to support and promote the national, tribal, territorial, state, and local advocacy networks in their ongoing public education efforts through public awareness, strategies, materials, resources, capacity-building, and technical assistance.

 FEBRUARY: Body Positivity & National Eating Disorders Awareness Week